 The KL2 Mentored Career Development Program at Mayo Clinic is a three-year research program funded by the National Institutes of Health (NIH) and Center for Clinical and Translational Science (CCaTS) that guides you toward an independent clinical research career.
 Mayo Clinic actively recruits a diverse team of research scholars who represent a variety of clinical research disciplines.

 Designed to prepare future research leaders, the KL2 Program is personalized, provides protected research time and enables you to conduct a multidisciplinary clinical research project under the guidance of a senior Mayo Clinic investigator.

-- A stipend or salary to support your effort (75 to 100 percent) committed to the program, commensurate with your Mayo Clinic appointment category — up to $100,000 a year for three years
+- Salary to support your effort (75 to 100 percent) committed to the program, commensurate with your Mayo Clinic appointment category — up to $100,000 a year for three years

 - Research support of $25,000 a year for research expenses, including supplies, personnel, technical and statistical services, and other project infrastructure

 - Support of $5,000 a year each for your primary Mayo mentor and co-mentor